 The three criteria that determine the College's financial health as per ESFA guidelines are outlined on page 2 under Key Performance indicators.
-The financial health grade of "inadequate" would have been "satisfactory" if the College had not been obliged to reclassify its debt as short-term.
-The reclassification arose because the College's bankers declined to issue a covenant waiver letter following the breach of the loan covenants.
+The financial health for 2018/19 is graded as "Good".

-The Performance Ratio of EBITDA to income at 4.06% is below the target of 11.9% and scores low with only 40 points.
-Borrowing as a % of income at 49.89% is over the 40% guideline threshold and scores 30 points.
-The Current Ratio at 0.23 has been adversely impacted by the required reclassification debt as short-term and scores 0 points.
-Without the reclassification the Current Ratio would have been 1.30 and would have provided a score of 60 points bringing the total points score to 130 and a grade of "satisfactory".
+The Performance Ratio of EBITDA to income at 11.08% is above the target of 9.46% and scores well with the maximum 100 points.
+Borrowing as a % of income at 44.52% is over the 40% guideline threshold and scores 40 points.
+The Current Ratio at 1.47 scores 70 points, bringing the total score for Financial Health to 210 points which is a comfortable "Good".